gcv/julia-snail/README.md

 ### Remote REPLs

-Snail can use a REPL located on a remote host using SSH tunneling and Emacs [Tramp](https://www.gnu.org/software/tramp/), subject to the following conditions:
+Snail can use a Julia REPL instance running on a remote host using SSH tunneling and Emacs [Tramp](https://www.gnu.org/software/tramp/), subject to the following conditions:

 1. A full Julia environment must be installed on the remote host.
 2. The code under development is likewise on the remote host.
 Emacs must open source files using Tramp.